-Two recent stories connect the Back to the Future franchise to new products in 2026.
-In June, Aoshima released a 1/24 scale plastic model kit of the time machine from the first film as part of its Movie Mecha line.
+Aoshima released a 1/24 scale plastic model kit of the DeLorean time machine from Back to the Future Part I in June 2026, as part of its Movie Mecha line.
 The kit includes a Marty McFly figure, opening gull-wing doors, flame effect parts, and an optional lightning antenna.
 It is priced at 7,700 yen and ships in September 2026.

-Later that month, Forza Horizon 6 introduced a weekly challenge called 'Good Old Days' that requires players to maintain 142 km/h for 10 seconds in the DeLorean DMC-12.
-The condition resembles the 88 mph requirement from the films.
-Players have been voluntarily recreating the train-pushing scene from the third movie, though the game does not require it.
-The challenge has gone viral on social media.
+Later that month, Forza Horizon 6 introduced a weekly challenge called 'Good Old Days' that asks players to maintain 142 km/h for 10 seconds in the DeLorean DMC-12.
+The speed condition echoes the 88 mph requirement from the films, and players have been voluntarily recreating the train-pushing scene from Back to the Future Part III, even though the game does not require it.
+The challenge went viral on social media.

 Synthesized by Yomimono from the cited Yomimono stories below, each itself